 The original V Sattui Winery was founded in 1885 by Vittorio Sattui in San Francisco.
 He emigrated to California 3 years prior from a small town near Genova in northern Italy.
-He and his wife ran a boarding house in North Beach (historically an Italian settled neighborhood within San Francisco).
-Vittorio started making home wine and sharing it with friends and family.
+He and his wife ran a boarding house in North Beach as was common for a number of Italian immigrants to San Francisco.
+North Beach was historically an Italian settled neighborhood within the city.
+Vittorio was a baker by trade but started making home wine and sharing it with friends and family.
 Demand for his wine became such that he was able to quit baking and running the boarding house and turn his efforts full time to wine making.
 This is not the first time we’ve heard this story in Napa – we’ve come across a number of contemporary vintners who also started making home wine which turned out better than perhaps they even considered and then turned it into a commercial venture.

-Then prohibition hit and V Sattui Winery was closed for 50+ years from 1920 until Vittorio’s grandson Dario Sattui decided to look for land in the Napa Valley.
-In the mid 1970’s when Dario was interested in purchasing property, there were only several properties zoned both commercial and agricultural – the current site of V Sattui being one of them.
+Then Prohibition became law and V Sattui Winery was closed for 50+ years from 1920 until Vittorio’s grandson Dario Sattui decided to look for land in the Napa Valley.
+Dario worked in the cellar for a short while at both Carneros Creek Winery (founded by Francis and Kathleen Mahoney, Mahoney Vineyards) and for the Christian Brothers.
+He was also a tour guide at Beaulieu Vineyard.
+In the mid 1970’s when Dario was interested in purchasing property, there were only several properties available that were zoned both commercial and agricultural – the current site of V Sattui being one of them.
 This zoning has been extremely valuable – as it is rare in the Napa Valley to have a winery that is zoned for multiple uses like this site is – they can hold weddings, they have a deli and can hold a variety of large (by Napa standard) events on site.

 Take their President and part owner, Tom Davies.
 In 1980 the number of wineries in the state of California was minimal compared to what it is today.
 Tom sent his resume to 60 of the most well known and nearly all the major wineries in the state.
 No response from 57 of them, 2 responses indicating no interest, and a response from Dario Sattui, saying “come on by after work”.
 Tom then dropped by their production facility, which is now the site of their primary main tasting room.
 Dario was hand bottling a number of V Sattui wines – told Tom to come back in a bit.
 After Dario was finished bottling, they enjoyed bottle of Amador Zinfandel over a game of ping pong – essentially this served as his interview.
 He was hired and it has been over 30 years since his first harvest at V Sattui.